boyter/scc/README.md

       --count-as string                     count extension as language [e.g. jsp:htm,chead:"C Header" maps extension jsp to html and chead to C Header]
       --count-as-pattern stringArray        count files matching a path pattern as a new named category backed by a base language [repeatable; pattern is glob by default, prefix with re: for regex; e.g. *_spec.rb:"Ruby Spec":Ruby or re:\.test\.js$:"JavaScript Tests":JavaScript]
+      --count-ignore                        set to allow .gitignore and .ignore files to be counted --coupling                            render the change-coupling report (file pairs that change together over recent git history)
+      --coupling-for string                 blast-radius view: given a file path, show what tends to change with it over recent git history
-      --count-ignore                        set to allow .gitignore and .ignore files to be counted --currency-symbol string              set currency symbol (default "$") --debug                               enable debug output
+      --currency-symbol string              set currency symbol (default "$") --debug                               enable debug output
       --depth int                           commit window size for git history reports; 0 means entire history (large repos may be slow) (default 1000)